-- A. Mechanical CPR devices (e.g., LUCAS) are approved for use by Imperial County EMS approved service providers in cases of medical cardiac arrest.
-These devices shall be applied only after effective manual CPR has been initiated and sustained.
-Application of the device must occur within 10 seconds to avoid interruptions in compressions.
-Failure to maintain this standard of care may result in a review of the provider agency's continued approval status. - B. The use of mechanical CPR devices can be an effective perfusion tool with rapid and accurate placement of the device. - C. Cardiac arrests should have compressions without interruption as the main prehospital intervention priority.

-D. The application of a mechanical CPR device should be able to be completed in ten (10) seconds or less for pause of compressions.

-E. It is critical to understand that mechanical CPR devices can worsen patient outcomes if application delays cardiac compression or is misplaced.
+- A. Mechanical CPR devices (e.g. LUCAS) are being used by select ACP, CCP, and Paramedic Specialist crews for medical cardiac arrests. - B. The use of mechanical CPR devices can be an effective perfusion tool with rapid and accurate placement of the device. - C. Cardiac arrests should have compressions without interruption as the main prehospital intervention priority.
+Application of a mechanical CPR device should be able to be completed in ten seconds or less. - D. It is critical to understand that mechanical CPR devices can worsen patient outcomes if application delays cardiac compression or is misplaced.
 Often manual CPR can provide superior results to mechanical CPR, especially in the untrained users' hands.